Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

 \subsection{Valuative criteria}

-In the sequel, we will need to strengthen the classical valuative criteria of separatedness and properness, \cite{EGAII}, 7.2.3 and 7.3.8.
+In the sequel, we will need to strengthen the classical valuative criteria of separatedness and properness, \cite[$\rm II$, 7.2.3 and 7.3.8]{ega}.
 Our aim is to show that it suffices to consider valuative diagrams of specific types.
 We say that a morphism is compatible with a commutative diagram, if the diagram remains commutative after adjoining this morphism.
-Until end of \S\ref{valcritsec}, $f$ is not assumed to be separated.
+Throughout \S\ref{valcritsec} $f$ is not assumed to be separated.

 \begin{lem} Keep the notation of diagram (\ref{valdiag}) and set $K'=k(i(\eta))$ and $R'=R\cap K$.
 Then diagram (\ref{valdiag}) completes uniquely to a commutative diagram